ppinko/basketball_game/README.md

 # Basketball game called 'Be Like Lebron'

-Simple 2-D game imitating a game of basketball.
+Simple 2-D game imitating a game of basketball written using Python 3 and PyGame.

 To start a game left mouse click on 'Start' button.